PASTAplus/metapype-eml/README.md

 for node validation.
 Element specific constraints are best used for enforcing content data types, enumerations, or other detailed constraints declared in the XML schema.
-Conditional statements may be chained together for validating multiple or different contraints imposed by the correspdoning element.
+Conditional statements may be chained together for validating multiple or different constraints imposed by the corresponding element.

 The rule section for XML attributes is represented as a Python dictionary, where attribute names are the "keys" and their optional or required status the